 When Solo drew disappointing box office numbers, just about every entertainment publication possible donned their professor tweeds, stroked their fair chins, and speculated it was due to “Star Wars fatigue”.

 As CNN pointed out, “We’re experiencing Star Wars saturation.
 When the first movie came out in 1977, fans had to wait three years for each new film.
 Another 16 years went by until the prequels.
 It was yet another decade before the franchise was reawakened by The Force Awakens.”

 But Solo arrived just five months after The Last Jedi.
-And as a result, something that was once such a special event was reduced to being ubiquitous and slapdash.
+And as a result, something that was once such a special event was reduced to being ubiquitous – and, unfortunately, slapdash.

 It’s something CBS would do right to pay attention to.

 A tall order for Starfleet via CBS

 In a market already saturated by choice and where Star Trek fans are already being well catered for, it’s unnecessary to keep adding more additions.
 Especially when the production of more shows seems like little more than an exercise in cocky network grandstanding.

 The truth is, CBS is boldly going where many men have gone before.
 And aside from Marvel, most of these missions into franchise expansion have ended with a harsh lesson about the need to correctly pace content and of less being more.

 A note to CBS – don’t be hitting warp drive when you’re coasting along just fine at sublight speed.
 You might just end up in a place you (and Star Trek fans) don’t like.